omederos/biggy/README.markdown

 you can use `Add()` and it acts like an Upsert.

 Basically what I'm saying is that **Biggy is simply a List implementation with disk persistence**.

+## Some Caveats

+Every time you instantiate a list, it tries to read it's data from disk.
+This is a one-time read on instantiation, but if you have a lot of data this can be a perf-killer (among other things).
+You may want to instantiate your list when your program starts up and then pass a reference to it throughout your app.

+Each list type has it's own file for performance reasons.

 ## What It's Good For